Comment on page

 Online replicas and backups: Where feasible, production databases are designed to replicate data between no less than 1 primary and 1 secondary database.
 All databases are backed up and maintained using at least industry standard methods.

 Muellners’s products are designed to ensure redundancy and seamless failover.
-The server instances that support the products are also architected with a goal to prevent single points of failure.
+The server instances that support the products are also architected with the goal of preventing single points of failure.
 This design assists Muellners operations in maintaining and updating the product applications and backend while limiting downtime.

 For the purposes of Article 26(2) of Directive 95/46/EC for the transfer of personal data to processors established in third countries which do not ensure an adequate level of data protection,